Our Lady of Solitude Cemetery: Architecture

 Solitude Cemetery Park with restored architecture.

 The chapel was constructed in the neoclassical style, featuring a sawn bell tower, a wide arch at the rear, and oval Baroque-Pombaline elements set on a classical base.
-The portico and entrance gate, designed by the architect Pézerat, were crafted from lias stone, meticulously hewn and chiseled.
+The portico and entrance gate, designed by the French architect Pierre-Joseph Pézerat (1801 — 1872), known in Brazil and Portugal as Pedro José Pézerat, were crafted from lias stone, meticulously hewn and chiseled.
 The iron railing was imported from England.

 Philatelic tribute

 General view of Solitude Cemetery before restoration.

 In 2013, the Empresa Brasileira de Correios e Telégrafos (Correios) issued commemorative postage stamps celebrating four Brazilian cemeteries listed as federal heritage sites by the National Institute of Historic and Artistic Heritage (IPHAN).
 Alongside the Our Lady of Solutide Cemetery, the honored cemeteries included the Arês Cemetery (Arês, Rio Grande do Norte), the Santa Isabel Cemetery (Mucugê, Bahia), and the Batalhão Cemetery (Campo Maior, Piauí).

 Historical heritage

 This public necropolis was designated as an architectural, urban, and landscape heritage site by the National Historical and Artistic Heritage Institute (IPHAN) in 1964.